jobdiogenes/fastr/README.md

 Rscript /mnt/install-packages.R

 ## You could even copy data to the container.
-# Rememeber this could make your docker image bigger.
+# Remember this could make your docker image bigger.
 But, its great
-# for easy reproductibility.
+# for easy reproducibility.
 mkdir /data
 cp  /mnt/data/* /data
 ```